Mastering Different Styles of Presentations: Tips & Tricks for Developing a Winning Style

 Here is one that is very important to remember, regardless of the type of presentation you are giving.
 If you want to impress customers or clients to attract new business, or if you are trying to motivate your team members, the last thing you want to do is to wing it.

-You need to be word-perfect and know what is coming next on your slides.
+You must be word-perfect and know what is coming next on your slides.
 So, find time to practice and identify moments where you may stumble.

 Even freeform presentations require you to be able to speak at length about your subject.